Technology in Star Wars: Computers and other artificial intelligence

 Aside from droids/robots, the use of artificial intelligence and computers is found very commonly in the Star Wars universe.
 Computing technology exists in many different forms in both the Star Wars movies and other media, with the capacity to process large volumes of data every millisecond and store it for safekeeping.
 Examples include simple viewscreens that receive and display information; scanners which examine an object, interpret the collected data and present it to the user; and data-pads, portable computers (often handheld) which allow individuals to access and interpret information.

 An example of computing devices which perform very complex tasks in the Star Wars franchise are navigational computers, also called nav-computers or navi-computers, which form a key part of many Star Wars spacecraft.
 Such computers are said to store vast libraries of astrogation knowledge and work with their ships' sensors and hyperdrive to plot safe courses in real-space and hyperspace.
 Source material makes it clear that only the desperate or foolhardy would attempt traveling in hyperspace without an up-to-date navi-computer as a ship can easily smash into a hazard without one.
 Some small Star Wars spacecraft (such as the X-wing) use an astromech droid in place of a navi-computer due to size restrictions.

 A unique form of data storage found in the Star Wars universe is the Holocron, a type of artefact used by both Jedi and Sith to store vital and sensitive knowledge, usually concerning the Force.
-Holocrons resemble evenly-proportioned polyhedrons and typically store information in the form of holographic lessons.
+Holocrons resemble evenly-proportioned polyhedra and typically store information in the form of holographic lessons.
 Many will only permit access to someone who is sensitive in the Force, and for additional security may require a separate memory crystal in order to activate.
 More mundane forms of data storage exist in the Star Wars franchise, though some have tremendous capacity.
 The IGV-55 Surveillance Vessel, a class of Imperial spy ship seen in the Star Wars Rebels television series, possess a massive database that can store billions of yottabytes of data.